Contact Us

 JUNIOR GRAND PRIX:

-The Junior Grand Prix (JGP) is a series of seven competitions that occur almost every weekend from the middle of August to the beginning of October each year.
-Most of them take place in Europe; the locations vary each year.
+The Junior Grand Prix (JGP) is a series of seven competitions that occur roughly every weekend from the middle of August to the beginning of October each year.
+The locations vary each year.
 The Junior Grand Prix series was first held in 1997.

 Skaters are assigned to JGP events by their national federations, and each federation has different criteria for how they choose their assignments.
 Each skater or team can compete in up to two events.
-Due to the small size of the pairs field, not every JGP has a pairs event.
+Due to the smaller size of the junior pairs field, not every JGP holds a pairs event.

 In each competition, skaters or teams are awarded a number of points for their placement.
-After all JGP events are complete, the top 6 skaters/teams will advance to the Junior Grand Prix Final (JGPF), which currently takes place at the same time and place as the Senior Grand Prix Final.
-Current rules do not allow skaters to compete in both the Junior and Senior Grand Prix series in the same season.
+When all JGP events are complete, the top 6 skaters/teams will advance to the Junior Grand Prix Final (JGPF), which takes place at the same time and place as the Senior Grand Prix Final.
+Skaters cannot compete in both the Junior and Senior Grand Prix series in the same season.

 GRAND PRIX: